The Ten Commandments of Buying used bespoke shoes online

 2. Know the sub-brands.
 All of the bespoke makers above have or have had RTW sub-brands and collections (or just confusing brand name overlaps with other companies, as with John Lobb).
 Foster & Son RTW, for example, was historically made by Crockett & Jones.
 Sellers will often mistake or mix these up, and it can be legitimately confusing.

-George Cleverley's have a number of sub-brands.
+George Cleverley's has a number of sub-brands.
 One of these is made by Crockett & Jones, but the "Anthony Cleverley" line are (or were) made by Gaziano & Girling, so extremely well made but still RTW.
-This doesn't mean you should write these sub-brands off - sometimes the actual build quality can be the same as bespoke, just made to a standard sized last (as with Foster & Son's new RTW collection).
+This doesn't mean you should write these sub-brands off - sometimes the actual build quality can be the same as bespoke, just made to a standard-sized last (as with Foster & Son's new RTW collection).

 3. Know how to spot bespoke labels.
 If it has a label identifying size and width like "9.5 D" inside the shoe, it's not bespoke.
 It's fairly likely that if it has a model name inside then it's not bespoke.
 Bespoke shoes will generally just have an alphanumeric string used to record the shoe's bespoke last and identify the customer (like A18725) written inside the shoe as well as the maker's logo stamp.
 Unlike tailoring, they generally won't feature the customer's name.